Al Petteway

 "An innovative instrumentalist known for his open tunings, Petteway offers a rich, dulcet sound that features a fusion of old and new." - THE BOSTON GLOBE

-"Al Petteway is quickly building a catalogue of some of the most beautiful instrumental guitar work ever recorded."- DIRTY LINEN MAGAZINE
+"Al Petteway is quickly building a catalogue of some of the most beautiful instrumental guitar work ever recorded."- JAMES JENSEN

 "His articulate flawless fingering and lyrical phrasing do not just engage the heart, but they invite the consciousness to open." - NAPRA TRADE JOURNAL